SAKryukov/dotnet-msbuild-nonprogramming/README.md

-# dotnet-msbuild-nonprogramming
-Using MSBuild for Programming and Non-Programming Chores
+# Using MSBuild for Programming and Non-Programming Chores

 Tested on Windows and Linux

-### Documentation under development...
+## Documentation under development...